 Today we’re looking at Discord so if you’re wondering What is Discord?
 What can I do on Discord, or How do I use Discord?
 Then stick with us as we will give you an introduction to Discord and show you 10 useful things you can do on Discord.

-The perfect app for gamers, Discord is chat system that lets users communicate over both text and chat.
+The perfect app for gamers, Discord is a chat system that lets users communicate over both text and chat.
+It can be so much more, however, than just a tool for gamers.
 A throwback to the chatrooms of years gone by, Discord lets anyone create a server to host discussions about anything they please.